 - Don’t over wash - Washing your face more than twice a day can lead to dryness and irritation.
 If you still experience oiliness throughout the day, try using a gentler toner throughout the day to refresh your skin.

 - Read the label - It’s important to read the label to make sure your product is a gentle daily cleanser, free from irritating ingredients, and that you're using it as instructed.
-Not doing so can mean your using the wrong cleanser or using the right cleanser wrong.
+Not doing so can mean you're using the wrong cleanser, or using the right cleanser incorrectly.

-There are all sorts of different types of face wash, and picking the right face wash for you largely depends on skin type.
-However, everyone should avoid cleansers with harsh ingredients like sulphates, artificial fragrances, parabens, and look for gentle cleansers, like our So Clean! facial cleanser, made for daily use (not exfoliators!).
-Here’s are tips for picking the best face wash for your skin type.
+There are all sorts of different types of face wash, and choosing the right face wash for you largely depends on skin type.
+However, everyone should avoid cleansers with harsh ingredients like sulfates, artificial fragrances, and parabens.
+Look for gentle cleansers, like our So Clean! facial cleanser, made for daily use.

 If you have oily skin, you’re prone to clogged pores caused by excess oil.
-You want to look for a cleanser that can help balance your skin’s natural oils and unclog your pores.
+Look for a cleanser that can help balance your skin’s natural oils and unclog your pores.
 The best ingredients for oily skin include tea tree oil, clays, charcoal, and green tea.

-Combo skin has the worst of both worlds, with some dry areas and some oily areas (usually the t-zone).
-Your cleanser needs to address both issues by using ingredients to help balance natural oils and that won’t overly dry your skin or lead to excess oil.
+Combo skin has the best and worst of both worlds, with some dry areas and some oily areas (usually the t-zone).
+Your cleanser needs to address both issues by using ingredients to help balance natural oils and won’t overly dry your skin or lead to excess oil.
 Look for face cleansers that include aloe vera, hyaluronic acid, or tea tree oil.

 If you have dry skin, washing your face can leave your skin feeling ultra dry, flaking and tight.
 Be sure to use a cleanser that includes hydrating ingredients like aloe, glycerin, rosehip oil, or coconut oil.
 This will help your skin from feeling super dry and tight after you cleanse.